Now or Later?

 They need to sell things that are cheap to assemble and expensive to buy.
 Profit.
 And always.

-There is nothing devilish about companies naturally discovering, without delay, the ways that lead people to buy more, always, paying well.
+There is nothing diabolical about companies naturally discovering, without delay, the ways that lead people to buy more, always, paying well.

 Have you ever seen an advertisement for vinegar?
 You won't.
 Vinegar doesn't activate any of our dopamine.

-And for sugar?
-Have you seen one?
-Oh, sugar activates very strong dopamine in us.
+And sugar?
+Have you?
+Oops, sugar activates a very strong dopamine in us.
 We always want to eat everything, and more.
 So companies have learned to put sugar water in countless products.
-(With slight sophistication, like fat, salt, but always snaring your desire dopamine).
+(With a slight sophistication, like fat, salt, but always luring your desire dopamine).
 It's the fruit popsicle.
 The ice pop.
 Strawberry yogurt can be quite watery because sugar is so addictive that you can save on these more expensive things, like milk and cream.
-(If you need fat, there's plenty of cheaper fat than milk cream).
+(If you need fat, there's a lot of fat cheaper than milk cream).

 Broccoli?